 The world’s leading retailer website Amazon knows how to keep its customers loyal.
 By introducing a chatbot that makes the customers reply to a few basic questions, it then connects the customers to customer care executives.
 It also schedules calls from the customer care executives to the customers in case they want to talk at their convenience.

 Though not a text-based chatbot, Amazon Echo deserves a special mention here.
-Alexa, the device’s addressable name, apart from just playing music, answering the questions, telling the news, can also recite the product catalog Amazon offers.
+Amazon Alexa, the device’s addressable name, apart from just playing music, answering the questions, telling the news, can also recite the product catalog Amazon offers.
 It can also reorder your pre-ordered items along with a walkthrough to some of the items you have never ordered before.

 The premium language-learning app Duolingo has made learning language easy for people worldwide.
 Though the app helps the learners by providing pronunciation to the words, it still is not easy to carry on a conversation with the native speakers.
 To overcome this issue, the app has launched its chatbot which helps people practice their conversational skills and what they learned, with different personalities.